-Vegetation helps Caltrans meet Stormwater management goals by protecting the soil surface from raindrop impact erosion, sheet flow erosion, and wind erosion.
-As plant roots work their way deep into the soil, and as the organic material produced by plants restores the soil, infiltration increases and stormwater runoff is greatly reduced.
+Vegetation helps Caltrans meet stormwater management goals by protecting the soil surface from raindrop impact erosion, sheet flow erosion, and wind erosion.
+As plant roots work their way into the soil, and as the organic material produced by plants restores the soil, infiltration increases and stormwater runoff is greatly reduced.

-In selecting plant material to control erosion, designers ought to try to maximize all the potential environmental benefits of roadside planting.
+In selecting plant material to control erosion, designers should to try to maximize all potential environmental benefits of roadside planting.
 Because roadside planting is linear, adding pollinator friendly plants to the roadside can help restore transportation corridors for pollinators and other wildlife.
 For example, adding pollinator friendly plants to roadside erosion control mixes could increase the pollinator population in California by closing gaps in the corridors that connect butterfly breeding grounds along the coast with their winter homes in Arizona, Nevada, Oregon and Washington.
-A diverse seed mix that can address a variety of environmental problems (erosion control and pollinator propagation) is always preferable to a planting palette that only addresses a single enviromental issue.
+A diverse seed mix that can address a variety of environmental problems (erosion control and pollinator propagation) is always preferable to a planting palette that only addresses a single environmental issue.